-While lightweight, CAN lacks encryption and authentication, and is therefore vulnerable to exploitation.
+While lightweight, CAN lacks encryption and authentication, making it vulnerable to exploitation.
 There have been a number of successful attacks on vehicular CANs published in the past several years, some remote, and some requiring physical access.
 Koscher et al. \cite{koscher_experimental_2010} provide a comprehensive overview of CAN-based ECU vulnerabilities.
 Their exploration involves applications that facilitate CAN communication, such as the Unified Diagnostic Service (UDS), a standardized set of commands which can change the state of a targeted ECU or directly read and write to memory addresses.
 Instead of focusing on these types of applications, our attack data focuses on inherent vulnerabilities found within the CAN protocol.

 The attacks surveyed here begin with the assumption of a compromised node on the bus.
-Cho \& Shin \cite{cho2016fingerprinting} provide a well-defined adversary and attack model with terminology that is widely used.
-A \textit{weakly compromised ECU} is a node that an adversary is able to silence, suspending any message transmission, while a \textit{fully compromised ECU} is a node over which the adversary has complete control, with the ability to send fabricated messages and access the node's memory.
+Cho and Shin \cite{cho2016fingerprinting} provide a well-defined adversary and attack model with terminology that is widely used.
+A \textit{weakly compromised ECU} is a node that an adversary is able to silence, suspending any message transmission.
+A \textit{fully compromised ECU} is a node over which the adversary has complete control, with the ability to send fabricated messages and access the node's memory.
 Note that the method of connecting to a vehicle's CAN via the OBD-II port is considered a fully compromised ECU in this model.

-Using this terminology, Cho \& Shin introduce the following three general categories of attacks, which are in turn useful for describing attack sophistication and the types of IDSs that would be able to detect them.
+Using this terminology, Cho and Shin introduce the following three general categories of attacks, which are in turn useful for describing attack sophistication and the types of IDSs that would be able to detect them.